LucasCJYSDL/Offline-RL-Kit-for-Fusion/README.md

 ## Requirements

-- Please refer to [OfflineRL-Kit](https://github.com/yihaosun1124/OfflineRL-Kit) for environment configuration.
-Notably, we don't require MuJoCo or D4RL.

-- You would also need [dynamics-toolbox](https://github.com/LucasCJYSDL/dynamics-toolbox).
+- You need to download/clone the repo: [dynamics-toolbox](https://github.com/LucasCJYSDL/dynamics-toolbox).
 This toolbox is different from Ian's, as we have changed the rpnn class.

+- Make a virtual environment with python=3.9, then enter the repo above and run:
+    ```bash
+    pip install -r requirements.txt
+    pip install -e .
+    ```

 ## Dynamics Modelling